aaakassh/road-accident-analysis-india/README.md

 ### Purpose of the Project

 To demonstrate practical **data analytics, visualization, and business insight generation** using real-world style data, while building a strong foundation for entry-level Data Analyst roles.

----

-⭐ If you found this useful, feel free to explore the dashboard and share feedback.